chamoda/chamoda.github.io/_posts/2017-10-06-realtime-face-detection-using-opencv-and-python.markdown

 Here's the definition of symbols

 * $$T_+$$ is total sum of positive sample weights
-* $$T_-$$ is total sum of negetive sample weights
+* $$T_-$$ is total sum of negative sample weights
 * $$S_+$$ is sum of positive sample weights below threshold
-* $$S_-$$ is sum of negetive sample weights below threshold
+* $$S_-$$ is sum of negative sample weights below threshold

-After finding the minized error $$\epsilon_t$$ for step $$t$$ we can find the weights for the next step $$t + 1$$
+After finding the minimized error $$\epsilon_t$$ for step $$t$$ we can find the weights for the next step $$t + 1$$

 $$
 w_{t+1, i} = w_{t, i} \Big(\frac{\epsilon_t}{1 - \epsilon_t}\Big)^{1 -e_i}
 $$

-Where $$e_i = 0$$ if sample image $$x_i$$ is correctly classified, 0 otherwise.
-The goal of the equation is to make the weights of incorrectly classified samples slightly larger so in the next round will be unforgiving to weak classifiers that's going to classify same samples incorrectly.
-So in each step it's going choose an unique weak classifier with unique feature.
-To do so in the above equation correctly classified weights will decreased so misclassified weights will increase relative to correct  weights.
+Where $$e_i = 0$$ if sample image $$x_i$$ is correctly classified, 1 otherwise.
+The goal of the equation is to make the weights of incorrectly classified samples slightly larger so in the next round it will be unforgiving to weak classifiers that are going to classify the same samples incorrectly.
+So in each step it's going to choose a unique weak classifier with a unique feature.
+To do so in the above equation correctly classified weights will be decreased so misclassified weights will increase relative to correct weights.

 Finally calculate $$\alpha_t$$ for the selected classifier.